pytorch/torchtune/docs/source/tutorials/chat.rst

 Now we're ready to start fine-tuning!
 We'll use the built-in LoRA single device recipe.
 Use the :code:`tune cp` command to get a copy of the :code:`8B_lora_single_device.yaml` config and update it to use your new dataset.
+Create a new folder for your project and make sure the dataset builder and message converter are saved in that directory, then specify it in the config.

 .. code-block:: yaml